cairuisi/cairuisi.github.io/content/cv/index.md

   - Graduate research assistant, advised by Prof. Atlas Wang.
 - *2021.7 - 2022.6* &#8195;**The University of Texas at Austin**
   - Remote research intern, advised by Prof. Atlas Wang.
-  - Found that clean image features and trigger features are different in terms of their activation distribution in channels, as well as their sensitivity to channel re-ordering.
-  - Proposed an effective approach with minimal overhead based on channel shuffling to help users detect backdoor attacks without the access to clean samples, nor the need to retrain models.
 - *2020.5 - 2021.5* &#160;&#8195;**University of Science and Technology of China**
   - Undergraduate research assistant, advised by Prof. Dong Liu.
-  - Formulated a way to better utilize the super resolution results from neighboring frames, trying to achieve real-time performance.
-  - Proposed to roughly segment the image based on optical flow, and to only run super resolution methods on areas that change much.

 ## Awards
 - *Oct 2021* &#8195;&#8194; Suzhou Talent scholarship (top 5% at USTC)